heychhavi/Winter-2024/README.md

 # CarMax Analytics Showcase Winter 2024

-## Welcome to the CarMax Analytics Showcase Repo!

-Here you will find the files you need to participate in the competition.

-To register and find more details on this year's competition, please visit <https://analyticsshowcase.carmax.com/>

 ### Data Set and Important Files
 The data set is a sample of ~130,000 customers who have purchased a car from CarMax and their accompanying appraisal details.
 An appraisal is an offer amount from CarMax to buy a customer's vehicle.
 Often, CarMax customers use the appraisal offer to purchase another vehicle through a trade-in.

 Each row contains data on a customer's appraised vehicle and the vehicle they purchased from CarMax.
 Appraised vehicle data can be identified by the suffix *'_appraisal'* (for example, *'make_appraisal'* identifies the make of the vehicle customers sold to CarMax).

-Disclaimer: This is real CarMax data, however, this data is not representative of all current CarMax inventory and business.

 Relevant Files: